adamfoneil/GitHubAutoRelease/README.md

 1. Install Nuget package **GitHub.AutoRelease**.

 2. In the startup code of your web app, create an [AutoRelease](https://github.com/adamosoftware/GitHubAutoRelease/blob/master/GitHubAutoRelease/AutoRelease.cs) object and call its `CreateOnStartupAsync` method.
+Note this is currently in beta.

 The `AutoRelease` constructor requires a few arguments: